Ayanda Dlodlo: Early life

 Dlodlo was born in her grandmother's house in Soweto, Gauteng in South Africa, and had one sibling, a sister.
 Her mother was a student nurse and her father was studying toward a Bachelor of Science; he later earned an education degree and became a school principal.
-While Dlodlo was a toddler, her family moved to neighbouring Swaziland, a self-imposed exile to avoid South Africa's apartheid system and especially the Bantu education system.
+While Dlodlo was a toddler, her family moved to neighbouring Swaziland (now Eswatini), a self-imposed exile to avoid South Africa's apartheid system and especially the Bantu education system.
 She attended a private school in Swaziland until, when she was a teenager, her parents divorced, and she and her mother returned to Johannesburg.
 Shortly afterwards, in 1980, Dlodlo – then aged 17 – decided to leave South Africa again to join Umkhonto we Sizwe (MK), the armed wing of the anti-apartheid African National Congress (ANC).

 She received MK military training in Angola and later received military intelligence training in the Soviet Union.
 Her work with MK included, in the first half of the 1980s, leading a unit which was responsible for infiltrating MK operatives across the Swazi border into Natal.
 In 1990, she was elected head of the youth section of the ANC for England and Northern Ireland; she was abroad in order to pursue postgraduate studies at the London Institute of Shipping.'
 She ultimately earned a higher certificate in shipping and transport management (1990), a postgraduate diploma in business management (2017), and a Master of Business Administration (2020).'

 Dlodlo remained in exile with the ANC until 1994, when apartheid was formally abolished.
 Upon her return, she learned that her sister, during her absence, had been killed by apartheid security forces, and that her mother had been traumatised by detention and torture.

-Career in business
+Career

+Business

 Dlodlo's first post-apartheid job was at Portnet.
 In her subsequent career in the private sector, she worked at the South African National Ports Authority and South African Freight Rail Company, and also worked on special assignments for the Port Authority of New York and New Jersey and Associated British Ports.
 In 2014, she said that she had been a director or shareholder in at least 36 companies over the course of her career – including Rosschef Africa, the Wired Cloud, and Women in Energy – although she claimed to have resigned most of those positions when she joined the government.

 Dlodlo was also director of a company called VIP Consulting Engineers, during the period in which the company had sanitation contracts with the government in Ekurhuleni, Gauteng.
 Because the company never fulfilled the contract, the National Treasury blacklisted the company and all its directors, including Dlodlo, restricting them from doing business with any level of government for five years between July 2012 and 2017.
 By the time the blacklisting came into effect in 2012, Dlodlo was working in the national government and had resigned from the company.